branflakes6/GitHub-Metric-Visualisation-Project/README.md

 The main data displayed on this page is the graph of commits over time.
 This shows all commits to the repository by all contributors over time.

 ![overTime](Images/commits.png)

 This Bar Chart shows the total commits of the top contributors.

 ![commitBar](Images/contribs.png)

-The pie chart displays the same data but in a more interactive way.
+The pie chart displays the same data but in an interactive way.
 You can disable certain users by clicking their name and the chart will update to exclude them.

 ![pieCont](Images/pieContribs.gif)

 The top users section displays data about the Top Three Contributors to the repo.
 It displays their name and profile picture as well as two representations of their commits, a static bar chart and dynamic pie chart

 ![topThree](Images/topThree.png)